 The Reunification Express trains between Ha Noi and Ho Chi Minh City stop at Binh Thuan Railway Station.
 There is also the local train from Phan Thiet to Ho Chi Minh City (1 trip per day)

 Mui Ne and around Phan Thiet city have a wide variety of luxurious hotels and resorts to budget-friendly homestays and hostels

 Anantara Mui Ne Resort (Check price and availability)

 Sailing Club Resort Mui Ne (Check price and availability)

 Or search for the best hotels for your first time in Mui Ne here:

-Some famous beaches in Mui Ne which are Ganh Beach, Hon Rom Beach, Suoi Nuoc Beach, and Rang Beach and Rang Beach is the most popular is Rang Beach, which is generally regarded as Mui Ne Beach.
-Along the road from Phan Thiet City to Mui Ne are the numerous sand dunes with imposing landscape of beautiful rows of coconut trees and clean beaches.
+Some famous beaches in Mui Ne are Ganh Beach, Hon Rom Beach, Suoi Nuoc Beach, and Rang Beach.
+Rang Beach is the most popular is Rang Beach, which is generally regarded as Mui Ne Beach.
+Along the road from Phan Thiet City to Mui Ne are the numerous sand dunes with an imposing landscape of beautiful rows of coconut trees and clean beaches.
 You can also take part in water sports, golfing, kitesurfing, windsurfing, and fishing.

 The peculiar beauty of Mui Ne’s Fairy Stream

 Bai Da Ong Dia or Ong Dia Rock Beds is a lesser-known beach near Mui Ne that is characterized by the massive lines of natural rocks by the seashore.
 At this beachfront, you can take part in a host of recreational activities such as kitesurfing and parasailing.